bakpakin/Fennel/from-clojure.md

 ## Functions and locals

-Clojure has two types of scoping: lexical (for locals) and dynamic (for vars).
-Fennel only has lexical scope.
+Clojure has two types of scoping: locals and vars.
+Fennel uses lexical scope for everything.
 (Globals exist, but they're mostly used for debugging and repl purposes; you don't use them in normal code.)
 This means that the "unit of reloading" is not the `clojure.lang.Var`, but the module.
 Fennel's repl includes a `,reload